tripledio/tripledio.github.io/_posts/2024-03-27-maximizing-resource-efficiency.md

 **Important reminder**:

-When everything slows down because of a high WIP, please remember Brooks law.
+When everything slows down because of a high WIP, please remember **Brooks law**.
 Even though it was stated in 1975, it is still true.
 And people still violate it all the time.

 > “Adding manpower to a late software project makes it later”

 When new members are added to a project, the existing team members must invest time in training and integrating the newcomers.
 New team members require time to familiarize themselves with the project, its codebase, and its processes.
-All things that take extra time but are often forgotten when Software development is regarded as mainly typing code.
+All things that take extra time but are often forgotten when Software development is regarded as mainly "typing code".

 ## Conclusion